citrixsystems/pathweaver/README.md

     * Optionally create another database called 'loadbalancingadapter' if your adapter extends the default LoadBalancerAdapterBase class (instead of simply implementing the LoadBalancerAdapter interface).
 See the null (fake) adapter as an example for an adapter that uses the default base implementation.

-5. Glassfish == 3.0.1 (Optional as Atlas comes with an embedded jetty server)
+5. Glassfish == 3.0.1 (Optional as Pathweaver comes with an embedded jetty server)

 ### Getting Started for development
 -----------------------------------
 1. Build

-    Grab the atlas-lb/core-api/core-public-web/src/deb/contrib/maven/settings.xml and put it inside your ~/.m2 directory:
+    Grab the pathweaver/core-api/core-public-web/src/deb/contrib/maven/settings.xml and put it inside your ~/.m2 directory:

-    `cd atlas-lb`
+    `cd pathweaver`

     `./bin/build.sh`

 2. Configure

-    Copy all of the configuration files from atlas-lb/core-api/core-public-web/src/deb/contrib/config and put it under your /etc/openstack/atlas directory.
+    Copy all of the configuration files from pathweaver/core-api/core-public-web/src/deb/contrib/config and put it under your /etc/daylight/pathweaver directory.

-    Make sure you update /etc/openstack/atlas/public-api.conf with:
+    Make sure you update /etc/daylight/pathweaver/public-api.conf with:

       * your database username/password.
       * If you are not using null (fake) adapter which is the default one configured, choose another adapter.

-3. Start atlas:
+3. Start pathweaver:

     `./bin/run.sh`